ANACOSTIA RIVER OUTDOOR VOLUNTEER TRAIL

 We believe that everyone should have the opportunity to experience the benefits of volunteering.
 But for many individuals, volunteering feels out of reach due to time or financial constraints.
 To help remove practical obstacles for first-time volunteers in Wards along the Anacostia River, we launched a volunteer stipend pilot program.

 In partnership with Ward 8 Woods, we distributed one hundred $50 Visa gift cards in the Fall of 2025 to new volunteers at neighborhood clean-up events.
 The stipend is a “thank you” for trying something new and an investment in our shared community.
+Following the success of the stipend pilot program, Ward 8 Woods hopes to continue the program going forward.

 Participants also shared their experiences through a survey, helping us understand the obstacles to volunteering and track their future interest.
 This valuable data will help us build more accessible and welcoming programs for everyone.